Do you accept the use of cookies to ensure a better experience on our website ?

 Legal Framework

-Act of 19/12/2008 : Directive 2006/66/EC was transposed into Luxembourg law by the law of 19/12/2008 Who is concerned ?
+Amended Law of 19/12/2008: Directive 2006/66/EC was transposed into Luxembourg law by the law of 19/12/2008.

 Who is affected?

-1. Producers and importers of batteries and accumulators.
+1. Producers and importers of batteries.

 Companies located outside the Grand Duchy of Luxembourg which sell directly to users in Luxembourg are considered as importers.